-CoC covered a broad range of issues including abuse of incumbency, defacing of posters, biased media reporting and campaign violence.
+Although Ghana's Political Party Code of Conduct was first adopted in 2000, lack of an enforcement mechanism resulted in non-compliance and political parties' misconduct throughout the 2000, 2004 and 2008 elections.
+Ahead of the 2012 national elections, the Institute of Political Party Affairs (IEA) facilitated a series of interparty dialogue meetings with the aim of revising and strengthening the CoC enforcement mechanisms.
+The revision of the CoC was in part based on experience, such as the use of hate speech and unsavoury language during the voter registration period, and on the realization that preventative action needed to be taken to prevent or mitigate 'irresponsible political conduct or activity' (GhanaWeb 2012).
+The new CoC, adopted by all political parties, has set out the guidelines by which all political parties agree to be responsible in the course of their campaigning.
+The CoC covered a broad range of issues including abuse of incumbency, defacing of posters, biased media reporting and campaign violence.
 The IEA, with the approval of the political parties, established a National Enforcement Body (NEB) to monitor political parties' adherence to the CoC ahead of the general elections.
 The NEB was composed of members representing the Electoral Commission, the National Commission for Civic Education, the Ghana Journalists Association, the security services and political parties, and chaired by the Ghana National Peace Council.
-The NEB is also tasked with educating the electorate and political party supporters on the provisions of the code.
-The establishment of one national and ten regional enforcement bodies was intended to increase the capacity to monitor campaigns, rallies and other political party activities throughout the country, investigate alleged incidents and impose sanctions on those in breach of the CoC.
-The NEB was also able to publish its investigation findings in newspapers and on the air waves, thereby naming and shaming party offenders.
-In the case of serious offences, security sector agencies and other state bodies were alerted for appropriate action to be taken.
+The NEB is also tasked with educating the electorate and political party supporters on the provisions of the code (Institute of Political Party Affairs 2012).
+The establishment of a national enforcement body and 10 regional enforcement bodies was intended to increase the capacity to monitor campaigns, rallies and other political party activities throughout the country, investigate alleged incidents and impose sanctions on those in breach of the CoC.
+The NEB was also able to publish its investigation findings in newspapers and on the air waves, thereby naming and shaming party offenders (All Africa 2012).
+In the case of serious offences, SSAs and other state bodies were alerted for appropriate action to be taken (GhanaWeb 2012).

-5.11 Promote peace activism at the national and sub-national levels to deflate tensions and conflicts arising from inflammatory campaigning
+5.11.
+Promote peace activism at the national and sub-national levels to deflate tensions and conflicts arising from inflammatory campaigning

-Civil society organizations, including women's and youth groups, religious networks and interest groups, may play an important role in promoting peace during the campaigning period.
+CSOs, including women's and youth groups, religious networks and interest groups, may play an important role in promoting peace during the campaigning period.
 They can engage in activism and involve political representatives, state officials and traditional leaders in addressing anxieties that emerge from provocative party campaigning.
-Peace campaigning strategies should clearly define the target audience (e.g. young people) and the communication mechanisms (e.g. the media, roadshows), messages and symbols used.
-Strategies implemented at the community level, such as the use of community-based radio stations, will have the potential to reach all citizens, including vulnerable groups, and to bridge language barriers.
-Peace campaigning should promote tolerant political debates and seek public commitments by politicians in support of peaceful elections.
+Peace campaigning strategies should clearly define the target audience (e.g. young people) and the communication mechanisms (e.g. the media, roadshows), messages and symbols used (UNDP 2009: 23).
+Strategies implemented at the community level, such as the use of community-based radio stations, will have the potential to reach all citizens, including vulnerable groups, and to bridge language barriers (Haider 2009: 5).
+Peace campaigning should promote tolerant political debates and seek public commitments by politicians in support of peaceful elections (UNDP 2009: 32).